 In fact, screen time is a great way for your little ones to unwind and connect with their peers in today’s digital age.
 As parents, we can help our kids discern what defines good and bad screen time.
 By educating them about the right on-screen activities and the appropriate duration they can expend on screen time, you’ll be able to create a positive screen experience for your child.

 Aside from connecting with loved ones who may be miles apart, there are a variety of other ways your children can use the screens productively.
-There are a ton of eye-opening, educational content that your child can find on the internet.
+There is a ton of eye-opening, educational content that your child can find on the internet.
 From National Geographic Kids on YouTube to Disney Nature, your child can watch a myriad of insightful, factual shows that teach them about the world they live in.
 You could even make this into a family activity where the whole household gathers to watch an episode every evening!

 Besides shows and edu-series, there are games out there that are dedicated to encouraging critical and creative thinking.
 Minecraft is a famous one that pushes kids to interact with the spatial digital environment they are in.
 Not all games are as brainless as we might have been told to think!